 Now, I don't write this for sympathy nor empathy for that matter, rather I expose such truths to those who can relate and/or need to read something that poses solutions to their similar struggles.
 But, to get to the core of my story, I wanted to share with you this last bit...

-Throughout the 16 years of having full blown PTSD, I was a very discouraged, hopeless, insecure, broken kid/young adult who was dying to have answers to my pain... unfortunately, I took the harder route (numbing myself with substances and other extremities) and chose to walk the path to destruction... and I walked that path for so long until I one day hit a rock bottom.
+Throughout the 16 years of having full blown PTSD, I was a very discouraged, hopeless, insecure, broken kid/young adult who was dying to have answers to my pain... unfortunately, I took the harder route (numbing myself with substances and partaking in other poor coping mechanisms) and chose to walk the path to destruction... and I walked that path for so long until I one day hit a rock bottom.
 The weird thing was, this rock bottom didn't look like the others where I was either in jail or in another very scary situation, rather it was that I had simply come to a point where I was just tired and once again, hopeless to the point of wanting to take my life.
 The difference between this time to the other times?
 I had my baby daughter- a new life, a life that I was responsible for!
 Had I not had my daughter, I firmly believe that I would have ran my life to the ground by now... seriously!

 You see, I had exerted all of my energy into everything BUT seeking God- The one who had me the whole time, yet I chose to walk away from as the devil had me in a choke-hold in which I personally refer to as my mental health condition(s), PTSD, depression, anxiety, etc. I have asked myself several times why I resorted to seeking out God last and I believe the answer was shame...
-I felt that if He was anything like the way I was raised, I would be severely punished for coming to Him with my truths (all the wrong things I was doing)... in fact, I felt that I was already being punished by Him as I had been in pain all throughout my childhood and could hardly see a way out, although in time, I found this to be a delusion once again coming from satan himself.
+I felt that if He was anything like the way I was raised, I would be severely punished for coming to Him with my truths (all the wrong things I was doing)... in fact, I felt that I was already being punished by Him as I had been in pain all throughout my childhood and could hardly see a way out, although in time, I found this to be a delusion once again coming from Satan himself.

 So, yes, I have officially been in recovery from PTSD for about a year now.
 Up until this last year of truly starting recovery, I believe I was incapable of healing as I was still associated with the person who committed the traumatic acts towards me as well as I was feeding my mind with all things related to the traumatic events unknowingly (some things in which I could control and others I could not).
 Truthfully, I was afraid of developing relationships and therefore pushed a lot of people away, I was ashamed of myself as I felt that the trauma was always my fault, I felt deeply depressed and hopeless, hence, I was reckless, and last, I felt so out of control that I needed to control those around me to believe the false facades that I was trying so hard to maintain in order to not be seen as broken or weak and when my mask was removed, it all came crumbling on top of me through more shame, more guilt, remorse, anger, fear... my demons.